nrobeck/KiwiApp/README.md

 # Downloading, installing in Eclipse
 1. Checkout this Git repository
-2. Open Eclipse
+1. Open Eclipse
-3. File -> Import -> Existing Projects into Workspace
+1. File -> Import -> Existing Projects into Workspace
-4. Select this repository's root directory
+1. Select this repository's root directory
-5. Ensure "Kiwi" and "tests" are both checked
+1. Ensure "Kiwi" and "datetimepicker" are both checked
-6. Ensure "ShowcaseView" is also checked
-7. Click "Finish"
+1. Click "Finish"